fairandsmart/right-consent/_overview/06-truth-base.md

 position: left
 ---

-Finally, in order to propagate users choices to existing systems, all the generated records are centralized in a single database accessible using the API or by registering Webhooks.
+Finally, in order to propagate user choices to existing systems, all generated records are centralised in a single database accessible via the API or by recording Webhooks.

-It ensures that any system that is dependent of the user consent or preference will be aware of changes made either by contextual consent collect or by the privacy center channel.
+It ensures that any system that relies on user consent or preferences will be aware of changes made either through the contextual collection of consent or through the privacy center channel.